KILTprotocol/docs/docs/chain/collator.md

 Its address should included in the list returned by querying `parachainStaking > topCandidates()`.
 5. Check that the `parachainStaking` pallet has registered the collator's address among the authorised authors in the `session`.
 Its address should be listed when querying `session > validators()`.

+### Rewards have stopped

+If you have stopped to receive rewards, either
+1. You were kicked out of the top collator candidate list because your total stake is too low.
+See [above](#how-to-check-your-position) for the necessary steps to retrieve the least staked candidate address in that list.
+You can query their stake by going to `Developer -> Chain State` calling `parachainStaking -> candidatePool(address) -> +`.
+2. You have connectivity issues, see [above](#troubleshooting) for resolution tips